Michael Sacks

 Clarkson University

 I am an assistant professor of economics and financial studies at Clarkson University.
-My research falls under the umbrellas of game theory, industrial organization, social dynamics, and the economics of culture and religion.
-I am particularly interested in the effects of heterogeneity on markets with consumption externalities, specifically: networks, platforms, public goods, and club goods.
+My research lies in the fields of industrial organization, public economics, political economy, and game theory.
+I am particularly interested in the effects of diversity and heterogeneity on markets with consumption externalities, specifically the provision of public goods, club goods, networks, platforms, and social interactions.

 I hold an M.A. in mathematical behavioral sciences from the Institute for Mathematical Behavioral Sciences at the University of California, Irvine and a Ph.D. in economics from the University of California, Irvine.